Advanced Settings

 Because the actual amount of compensation needed at any given

-time may depend on the pointing position and the mechanical load on the
+time depends on the pointing position and the mechanical load on the

 system, a fixed value will usually result in oscillations that never